n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.securityscorecard.md

+---
+title: SecurityScorecard node - n8n Documentation
+description: Documentation for the SecurityScorecard node in n8n, a workflow automation platform.
+Includes details of operations and configuration, and links to examples and credentials information.
+---

 # SecurityScorecard

 [SecurityScorecard](https://securityscorecard.com) enables organizations to prove and maintain compliance with leading regulations and standards mandates that include PCI, NIST, SOX, GDPR, and many others.